 Be a healthy spice girl

-Adding spices as you cook will up your health ante and knock out change-of-season colds.
+Adding spices as you cook will up your health ante and knock out change-of-season colds and allergies.
 Cheap, and with plenty of anti-bacterial action, they’re great for digestion and more.
 Ayurveda expert Sebastian Pole reckons we should tap into some hot spice power.
 Here’s his pick;

 Cinnamon – Sweet and delicious, it increases circulation and warms the whole body – great on chilly days.
 It also helps to regulate blood sugar.
 Add to porridge for real satisfaction.